shaunsingh/nix-darwin-dotfiles/README.md

 Similarly for treesitter, do
 `:TSInstall (language)` e.g. `:TSInstall java` to install the java treesitter parser

 I also recommend installing [Neovide](https://github.com/Kethku/neovide) or [goneovim](https://github.com/akiyosi/goneovim) if you prefer a gui experience.
-A goneovim config is included in the dotfiles

 ## Feedback